CSC510-2015-Axitron/projectpaper/README.md

 ####Travis-CI

 Our continuous integration process is orchestrated using a tool called [Travis CI](https://travis-ci.org "Travis CI").
-Travis CI is actually a company that offers cloud based build server functionality for free.
-The build server what takes care of the automated build part of Fowler's definition of continuous integration.
+Travis CI is a company that offers cloud based build server functionality for free.
+The build server is what takes care of the automated build part of Fowler's definition of continuous integration.
 There are a number of advantages in going with a hosted build server:

 - It's free: This is obviously one of the biggest advantages, but may not be the case in the future.
 - Setting up a build server yourself can be time consuming.